How to buy Cannabis Seeds in South Africa

 Like most people trying to grow dagga for the first time, it is often advised that you use bag seeds.
 Those are the seeds that you find in your bag of dagga.
 This can be a cost-effective way to acquire cannabis seeds without running the risk of wasting a ton of money by overwatering all your sprouts.
 Likewise, if all the plants turn out to be male then at least you will not have paid massive amounts of cash for a bunch of seeds.

-Other than that there are many online options to buy cannabis seeds in South Africa.
-Just make sure that if you are using an international seed bank that they do in fact ship cannabis seeds to South Africa.
-There are also a bunch of local online cannabis seed shops that have a large variety of seeds to choose from.
+Other than that there are many online options to buy marijuana seeds in South Africa.
+Just make sure that if you are using an international seed bank they do in fact ship cannabis seeds to South Africa.
+There are also a bunch of local online seed shops that have a large variety of seeds to choose from.

 How will I get my cannabis seeds?